Licence fee-paying public must be ‘heard and seen’ in consultation – BBC boss

 “So we’ve got a few other things to think about.
 That wasn’t a finished list.
 We’re going to have a think about this.”

-“What I mean by that is iPlayer, (BBC) Sounds, those platforms, we have enough investment in my mind, we need to put more in and you’ll see in the last year and a half since I took over, hopefully you’ve seen those products.

-“This has started with a huge amount of innovation over the last 10 years.
-But we’re really doubling down on making sure we are in that game, and the way we’re delivering that, though, is slightly different.”
+Questioned about the viability of switching to a hybrid system in which some BBC services were behind a paywall, Mr Davie warned that “any transition needs to be incredibly well planned”.

+He added: “The unintended consequences here could be very high should we get it wrong.
+As I say, I think the stakes are incredibly high in terms of making those right choices.
+And I say that whatever model evolves, you are going to have to have a very significant transition.”

-Mr Davie was joined by the BBC’s chairman Richard Sharp and its director of policy Clare Sumner.
+Mr Davie was joined by the BBC’s chairman, Richard Sharp, who outlined the BBC board’s role in the forthcoming discussions.

+He said: “The BBC has a duty to lead this but what the BBC has to do is be humble enough and recognise the decision is for Parliament because Parliament as a whole represents the people.

+“We are going to be sophisticated enough to conduct an objective evaluation which will be collaborative and involve significative consultation.”

 Register for free to continue reading